montipirlo21/OpenMonday/docs/api-references.md

 }

 // Define your board and the mapping template
-// TemplateBoard is a mapper
+// BoardMapping is a mapper
 // First parameter is the property of the item to assign an object of class typeof(T) [third parameter], the second parameter is the name of the column of the board.

 public class Board_StandardProject : Board